UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Facilities: Study Spaces, Lockers, Pianos & Special Venue Booking

-Where can I find quiet study spaces or libraries, and how can I book a study space if needed?
+Where can I find quiet study spaces or libraries on campus?

 Looking for somewhere to study?
 Check out: